GNS-Science/nzshm-opensha/doc/inversion-cookbook.md

 ### Sub Completion Criteria

 The length of each `round` is controlled by a sub completion criteria.
-Only of them can be set.
+Only one of them can be set.
 - `setSelectionInterval()` minimum round duration.
 - `setSelectionIterations()` the minimum number of iterations.